Media Strategist

 What you can adjust

-Refine — Refining Media re-runs only this strategist.
-Refining Comms or Audience may trigger Media to re-run too.
+Refine: Refining Media re-runs only this strategist.
+Refining Communication or Audience may trigger Media to re-run too.
 Prior versions stay in history.
 See Refine.

-• Channel benchmarks lean on web research.
+- Channel benchmarks lean on web research.
 For non-Western or niche-vertical markets, benchmarks may be sparse or dated.
 Validate against agency or platform data before committing budget.
+Attaching agency frameworks or media briefs from the Documents page brings them into the strategist's input.

-• Pillar names propagate verbatim.
-Refine Comms first if you want to change pillar names; then re-run Media.
+- Pillar names propagate verbatim.
+Refine Communication first if you want to change pillar names; then re-run Media.